Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-1 lab1.md

 1. you can protect your sensitive data using **Sensitivity label, Encryption messages and documents, Microsoft Defender, Microsoft Information Protection SDK extension for web browser, Data classification**.

-We will take a look into how they work in preceding labs and providing brief information about the steps to configure.
+   **Note**: We will take a look into how they work in preceding labs and providing brief information about the steps to configure.

 ### Task 1: Know how sensitivity label